aalto-trafficsense/regular-routes-server/README.md

 # regular-routes-server

+*Operator of an old regularroutes server BEWARE!!!* The master-branch now defaults to PostgreSQL version 10.
+If you are running a server on 9.x, the databases between PostgreSQL major versions are _not compatible_.
+Please check the [migration instructions](https://github.com/aalto-trafficsense/regular-routes-devops/tree/master/migration) for guidance on how to check your database version and consider migrating to the latest versions.
+If you don't, use the `chef12_fix` branch instead of `master` as `server_branch` in your `regularroutes-srvr.json`.

 ## Introduction

 "Learning Regular Routes" -server project contains the server-side code for the "learning regular routes"-project.
 The server is currently split into four separate components:

-1. regularroutes-site: An end-user website supporting oauth2 login with a Google account and display of user-specific information.
+1. regularroutes-site: An end-user website supporting oauth2 login with a Google account.
+Offered functionality includes display of energy certificate, display of daily trips on a map, summary and editing of recognised transport modes, download of own data and cancellation of participation.
 Accessible from the root address of the site.
 1. regularroutes-api: Interface to the mobile client.
-Also some maintenance operations, which are accessed automatically (duplicate removal and snapping)
 1. regularroutes-dev: Developer operations, not to be left openly accessible on a production site.
 Currently includes visualizations (both current data and predicted points) based on client numbers and generation of CSV-dumps from the data.
 1. regularroutes-scheduler: Scheduled operations.
-Currently includes device_data filtering, retrieval of (Helsinki region) mass transit live data) and computation of statistics for energy certificate generation.
+Currently includes device_data filtering, trip and destination recognition, retrieval of mass transit live data and computation of statistics for energy certificate generation.

 ## Setting up a new TrafficSense client-server pair